Take a seat, suiteSheets

 Totals for each reporting period

-These records can be kept in Excel or Google Sheets, as long as they are kept digitally and submitted via MTD-compatible software.
+These records can be kept in Excel or Google Sheets, as long as they are linked digitally and submitted via MTD-compatible software.

 -